How to get from Florence to Lucca for a day trip

 Lucca is truly a wonderful little city, and there are many things to do and see.
 It also has very tasty traditional cuisine!
 If you only have one day to visit Lucca, here are the things you shouldn’t miss:

-A walk on the ancient walls, turned into a public park from which to admire the city.
+A walk on the ancient walls, turned into a public park with a gorgeous view of the city from above, with is red rooftops, towers and old churches.

 Climb the Guinigi tower.
 It is one of the few surviving 14th-century towers, and is unique because at the top there is a hanging garden with some large, ancient holly oaks.